LucieRC/IMACLIM-Country/README.md

-# IMACLIM platform for country
+# IMACLIM platform for country - General equilibrium model for energy transition analysis

-General equilibrium model for energy transition analysis
+## General information
 The version v1 is corresponding to the IMACLIM-S France by relying on the French database:
 Le Treut, Gaëlle; Ghersi, Frédéric (2018), “Hybrid Input-Output tables for France at year 2010”, Mendeley Data, v1 http://dx.doi.org/10.17632/gyv6hxcwt3.1